OpenXAI: Towards a Transparent Evaluation of Model Explanations: Abstract

 \section{Abstract}

 While several types of post hoc explanation methods have been proposed in recent literature, there is very little work on systematically benchmarking these methods.
-Here, we introduce \name, a comprehensive and extensible open-source framework for evaluating and benchmarking post hoc explanation methods. \name comprises of the following key components: (i) a flexible synthetic data generator and a collection of diverse real-world datasets, pre-trained models, and state-of-the-art feature attribution methods, (ii) open-source implementations of twenty-two quantitative metrics for evaluating faithfulness, stability (robustness), and fairness of explanation methods, and (iii) the first ever public XAI leaderboards to readily compare several explanation methods across a wide variety of metrics, models, and datasets. \name is easily extensible, as users can readily evaluate custom explanation methods and incorporate them into our leaderboards.
+Here, we introduce \name, a comprehensive and extensible open-source framework for evaluating and benchmarking post hoc explanation methods. \name comprises of the following key components: (i) a flexible synthetic data generator and a collection of diverse real-world datasets, pre-trained models, and state-of-the-art feature attribution methods, and (ii) open-source implementations of eleven quantitative metrics for evaluating faithfulness, stability (robustness), and fairness of explanation methods, in turn providing comparisons of several explanation methods across a wide variety of metrics, models, and datasets. \name is easily extensible, as users can readily evaluate custom explanation methods and incorporate them into our leaderboards.
 Overall, \name provides an automated end-to-end pipeline that not only simplifies and standardizes the evaluation of post hoc explanation methods, but also promotes transparency and reproducibility in benchmarking these methods.
-While the first release of OpenXAI supports only tabular datasets, the explanation methods and metrics that we consider are general enough to be applicable to other data modalities. \name datasets and data loaders, implementations of state-of-the-art explanation methods and evaluation metrics, as well as leaderboards are publicly available at \url{https://open-xai.github.io/}. \name will be regularly updated to incorporate text and image datasets, other new metrics and explanation methods, and welcomes inputs from the community.
+While the first release of OpenXAI supports only tabular datasets, the explanation methods and metrics that we consider are general enough to be applicable to other data modalities. \name datasets and models, implementations of state-of-the-art explanation methods and evaluation metrics, are publicly available at \href{https://github.com/AI4LIFE-GROUP/OpenXAI}{this GitHub link}.